-Alisha teaches Puppy Manners classes for the San Francisco SPCA, and is the trainer for the SF SPCA's Animal Assisted Therapy Program, which incorporates the MESCAAT (Mastery, Empathy and Social Conscience through AAT) Program.
+Alisha teaches Puppy Manners classes for the San Francisco SPCA, and is the former trainer for the SF SPCA's Animal Assisted Therapy Program, which incorporates the MESCAAT (Mastery, Empathy and Social Conscience through AAT) Program.
 She is also the owner of emPAWthy- positive reinforcement training for pups and their people.
 Alisha lives in the Mission with her wife & their rescue cat named Lada, who loves to do clicker training for Bonita flakes.

 Maureen Backman, MS, CTC, PCT-A is the owner of Mutt About Town, which offers private dog training services in the San Francisco Bay Area.
 Maureen’s particular strength is combining her knowledge of counseling along with her studies in animal learning and behavior to help humans understand how to communicate and work with their dogs.
 She is strongly committed to using only force-free training methods.